rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 tabs and replaces them with spaces.
 Rather than a simple "tab" replaced with four spaces, this "detab" preserves the idea of tab stops.
-In 1981 typewrites were still widely used though word processing software would replacement.
+In 1981 typewrites were still widely used though word processing software would replace them.
 I think this shows an important aspect of writing programs.
 Most humans of the time who worked in offices preparing documents assumed the type writer or even the computer interface version, the teletype, was the model's assumptions.
+That awareness informed their solutikn.

 K & P implementation includes separate source files for setting tab stops and checking for a tab stop.
-The Pascal they used don't support separate program modules in the way later Pascal versions would (e.g. UCSD Pascal and Turbo Pascal).
+The Pascal they used didn't support separate program modules in the way later Pascal versions would (e.g. UCSD Pascal and Turbo Pascal).
 Modularization and code reuse are import software techniques.
 To allow reuse the K & P book included a preprocessor for their programs that support including files inline.
 This preprocessor written in Pascal was based on the early versions of the "C" preprocessor they had available in the early UNIX systems.
-Not terribly Pascal line but it worked and allowed the two files to be shared between this program and the one in the next chapter.
+Not terribly Pascal like but it worked and allowed the two files to be shared between this program and one in the next chapter.

-Oberon-7 of course benefits from all the language improvements that came before.
-Oberon-7 supports modules and as such their is no need for a preprocessor.
-Rather than have three files to build our program well have two, One will be "Detab.Mod" and the other will be "Tabs.Mod".
+Oberon-7 of course benefits from all the language improvements that came after Pascal.
+Oberon-7 supports modules and as such there is no need for a preprocessor.
+Rather than have three files to build our program I have two.
+One will be "Detab.Mod" and the other will be "Tabs.Mod".
 The latter one will allow for code reuse and be the place where we define our tab stop data structure as well as the procedures that operating on that data structure.